VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilaki@totsili.com**

-- ⚡ Daily fun fact: **Colour is not an indicator for the taste or ripeness in cranberries**
+- ⚡ Daily fun fact: **It is estimated that by the end of 2000, there has been 142,600 tonnes of gold mined in the world**

 <!-- Contact -->
 <h3 align="left">Connect with me:</h3>